uswds/uswds-site/pages/documentation/migration-V3.md

 2. **Determine which packages your project needs.** The process of determining which packages your project needs is not automatic.
 Most projects will need to do a little work to identify the components their project uses.

     A brute-force method to determine which packages your project uses is to search your codebase for use of a key class name associated with that component, like `usa-accordion` for accordions.
 All `usa-` prefixed packages use the same name as their CSS class.
 For reference, all the available packages in USWDS 3.0 are listed in the [table below](#available-packages).
+Search package-by-package for instances of the package or search your codebase for instances of `usa-` and make a running list of all the packages you use.

 3. **Load the your project's necessary component packages in your Sass entry point.** If you find a hit for the class name in your codebase, include the relevant package in your Sass entry point.